About this listing

 The Wharf Hub provides a smoking restricted environment.

+We try and encourage food and drink only to be consumed in the dining area.
 You are expected to live tidily and leave your room clean.

 There is usually fresh fruit, frozen fish and vegetables available for your use.
 (FREE)